 WHAT IF?

-What if I am in a vehicle accident?
+What if I am in a vehicle crash?

 - Move to a safe area (if you can).